I once did a competition where I opened my calendar and took calls from 15 creative freelancers.

 - Find a webhost.

 Siteground is what I use for WordPress hosting, and I’m super happy with them.
-If you’re less technical, you might consider Squarespace, Weebly or Wix
+Divi by Elegant themes is a great template builder (what this blog is built with).
+If you’re less technical, you might consider Squarespace, Weebly, Wix or even Lead Pages.

 - Write your content.